vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/comment.md

 ### Custom Style Variables

-With the power of [palette.styl](https://vuepress.vuejs.org/config/#palette-styl) of VuePress, you can set the Variables of Vssue Style easily.
+With the power of [palette.styl](https://vuepress.vuejs.org/config/#palette-styl) of VuePress, you can set the Variables of Vssue Style.

 There are some predefined [Stylus variables](http://stylus-lang.com/docs/variables.html) of Vssue, and you can check them in `vssue/src/styles/_variables.styl`: